Siphonophora/mjconrad.com/_posts/2022/2022-04-03-gobie-devlog-1.md

 ```
 {% endraw %}

-Defining the class that inherits from `GobieFieldGenerator` tells the generator to create the market attribute below.
-In this example we marked all the properties above as `Required` so they have each become constructor args.
+Defining the class that inherits from `GobieFieldGenerator` tells the generator to create the marker attribute below.
+In this example the properties above all have the `RequiredAttribute` so they have each become constructor args.
 It isn't shown, but Named Parameters are used for optional properties.

 ``` csharp
 namespace Gobie